TBS Detailed History

 Dedication took place on the September 9-11th weekend, as members celebrated the beautiful new building.
 A time capsule with 52 items was inserted in the wall of the Chesed Room to be opened in 2055, the 100th anniversary of the temple becoming a Reform congregation.

 Perhaps the best testimony to the success of Temple Beth Shalom is that more than 50 families are now second generation members.
 In 2007 Jonathan Kappel became the Temple's first second generation president.
-Since then, David Grebber (2009) and Michael Bailit (2012-14) also became second generation presidents.
-Jeff Shapiro followed in 2018.
+Since then, David Grebber (2009), Michael Bailit (2012-14) and Jeff Shapiro (2018-20) also became second generation presidents.
 These members grew up in the Temple, and now they have joined with their own families to continue to pass the legacy of Judaism from generation to generation at Temple Beth Shalom.